Historic Lighthouses in Nova Scotia

-Several Nova Scotia lighthouses offer guided tours by masterful storytellers, while many others can be viewed while driving or walking along Nova Scotia’s seacoasts or along Nova Scotia’s Lighthouse Route.
+Several Nova Scotia lighthouses offer guided tours by masterful storytellers, while many others can be viewed while driving or walking along Nova Scotia’s seacoasts, driving or cycling along the Lighthouse Route on Nova Scotia's South Shore or by following our Lighthouse Road Trip itinerary.

 The Most Lighthouses in Canada